caarmen/air-quality-rss/README.md

 This project is written in GnuCobol.
 The only reason for this choice is that I was curious about Cobol and wanted to discover this language with a simple project.
-This would not be the most practical choice for a production project. :)
+This would not be the most practical choice for a production project. :) Much of the code is calling out to C libraries like microhttpd, libcurl, and cJSON.

 ## AI
 AI (ChatGPT and copilot) has been used for a few things in this project: